microsoft/pxt-microbit/docs/courses/blocks-to-javascript/writing-code.md

 ## Pairing brackets

-Brackets and parenthesis always come in pairs, an opening one and a closin one.
+Brackets and parenthesis always come in pairs, an opening one and a closing one.
 However, with so many brackets and parenthesis all over the place, it's challenging to match both of them up.

 **Place your cursor on a bracket or parenthesis** and the editor will highlight the matching pair!
 Nice, thanks editor!